The Academy, Selsey: a hot works case study

 “Our default position now is that we don’t allow hot works to take place, and there would have to be compelling reasons to change that position,” he said.

-Tilden Watson, Head of Education, Zurich added: “Selsey Academy’s experience shows two things.
+Tilden Watson, Head of Education, Zurich Municipal added: “The Academy, Selsey’s experience shows two things.
 Firstly, just how important it is for schools and colleges to have a hot works policy in place.
 Secondly, the need to consider what support you will need from your risk carrier if ever a crisis were to occur.
 Both areas need to be fully thought through.
 It is therefore critical that schools inform their insurer about hot works prior to starting the work”

 To find out more about how we could protect your organisation, and the range of support we can offer, read our latest brochure.